-Students must complete the ECA Maritime College online enrolment process and provide all relevant information (e.g. date of birth, proof of completed pre-requisite studies) prior to commencing a course or program.
+Students must complete the ECA Maritime College online enrolment process and provide all relevant information (e.g., date of birth, proof of completed pre-requisite studies) prior to commencing a course or program.

 In addition, a deposit of \$1000.00 must be paid in full with your first instalment as per the enrolment policy.
-Once your enrolment is processed, you will be provided with a Student Pack, Enrolment Confirmation and your student login details if applicable.
+Once your enrolment is processed, you will be provided with a student pack (training material), Enrolment Confirmation and your student login details if applicable.
+Once you have received your student pack (training material) or access to your student portal, there is NO Refund.

-Students have 12 months, from date of enrolment, to complete all course work.
+Students have 12 months, from date of enrolment, to complete all course work

-\Please note if an extension of time is requested, additional costs may be incurred.
+Please note if an extension of time is requested, additional costs may be incurred.

-Individual and special needs:

-ECA Maritime College (ECA) ensures that students with individual & special needs will receive modified training and assessment strategies following their successful enrolment evaluation.

-Language, Literacy & Numeracy support:

-- ECA Maritime College ensures provision of literacy and numeracy support services to candidates who require individual and personal assistance. - As a registered training organisation, we must make allowances and offer assistance where possible throughout your course and assessments.
-However, we are also governed by the Australian Maritime Authority, and understanding, reading and writing basic English is a requirement under Maritime Law.

-NB, extract from International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978
+- Individual and special needs: - ECA Maritime College (ECA) ensures that students with individual & special needs will receive modified training and assessment strategies following their successful enrolment evaluation. - Language, Literacy & Numeracy support: - ECA Maritime College ensures provision of literacy and numeracy support services to candidates who require individual and personal assistance. - As a registered training organisation, we must make allowances and offer assistance where possible throughout your course and assessments.
+However, we are also governed by the Australian Maritime Authority, and understanding, reading, and writing basic English is a requirement under Maritime Law. - NB, extract from International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978